user404d/Paillier-GMP/README.md

 ### Usage Notes

 - Using `--seed arg` has precedence over `--keygen arg`.
+- The size of `k` for key generation should be at least `2*s` where `s` is the number of bits needed to represent the dot product.
+This will allow the computation to be performed safely.
 - If public and private keys are already known or generated, then simply remove the `--keygen arg` flag and provide the path to each file.

 ### Seed File Format